JKAY-GitHub/MyWeb/content/home/publications_selected.md

 active = true
 date = 2019-01-06

-title = "Selected Publications" subtitle = ""
+title = "Selected recent Publications" subtitle = ""

 # Order that this section will appear in.
-weight = 20
+weight = 10

 # List format.
 #   0 = Simple